sgoldenlab/simba/docs/Tutorial_tools.md

 Use this menu to clip multiple videos between specified time-stamps.

->Note: If you instead want to clip videos between specific frame numbers rather than time-stamps, use the [Clip (trim) multiple videos by frame numbers](https://github.com/sgoldenlab/simba/blob/master/docs/Tutorial_tools.md#clip-trim-multiple-videos-by-frame-numbers) or [clip (trim) single video by frame numbers](https://github.com/sgoldenlab/simba/blob/master/docs/Tutorial_tools.md#clip-trim-single-video-by-frame-numbers) functions.
+>Note I: If you instead want to clip videos between specific frame numbers rather than time-stamps, use the [Clip (trim) multiple videos by frame numbers](https://github.com/sgoldenlab/simba/blob/master/docs/Tutorial_tools.md#clip-trim-multiple-videos-by-frame-numbers) or [clip (trim) single video by frame numbers](https://github.com/sgoldenlab/simba/blob/master/docs/Tutorial_tools.md#clip-trim-single-video-by-frame-numbers) functions.

+>Note II: To clip multiple videos by specified time-stamps, you can also use the [batch pre-processing](https://github.com/sgoldenlab/simba/blob/master/docs/tutorial_process_videos.md) tools in SimBA.

 i) First, you will be asked to select a directory containing input videos, as well as a directory where the clipped videos should be stored.
 Select the directories and click ``RUN``, and you should see the following pop-up: